umbraco/UmbracoDocs/10/umbraco-forms/the-licensing-model.md

 ## What does a license cover?

-Even though we use the same licensing model for Umbraco Forms and Umbraco Deploy, there are a few differences as to what the licenses cover.
+There are a few differences as to what the license covers:

-### Umbraco Forms

 * A single license covers the installation of Umbraco Forms in 1 production domain, as well as in 2 development domains
 * The production domain includes **all subdomains** (e.g. `*.mysite.com`), as well as the `.local` extension (e.g. `mysite.com.local`)